New Research

 Peter Faulhaber is the former President and CEO of FUJIFILM Recording Media U.S.A., Inc., where he oversaw strategy, manufacturing, sales, and marketing for North and South America, including all the major Hyperscalers and OEM customers worldwide.
 With almost 30 years in the data storage industry, Peter brings deep supplier-side expertise in magnetic media technology and manufacturing economics.
 He has held leadership roles in key industry organizations including Chairman of the Board at the Active Archive Alliance, and participation in the LTO Consortium and Tape Storage Council.
 Peter serves as an advisor to some technology startups and is actively engaged with the Technical University Munich in their Mentor program.

-Download Free Executive Summary
+Download the Full Report — Free Download Free Executive Summary